 STEM: Full Wallet, Empty Mind?

-There was a point in my math undergrad when I seriously considered transferring to study English.
-I had an interest in literature and wanted to follow my heart.
-In debt and more than halfway done, I nixed the idea.
+There was a point in my math undergrad when I seriously considered pivoting to study English.
+I was a writing tutor at the university with an interest in literature who wanted to follow his heart.
+But, in debt and more than halfway done, I nixed the idea.

 twocars “Two Cars”, oil, by Andrii Frolov